FromLAtoNY-wodhksqq/FromLAtoNY-wodhksqq.github.io/content/en/_index.md

           text: "project →"
           url: ../project/
       - title: I Like to..
-        content: 'If you're curious about my hobby?'
+        content: 'If you`re curious about my hobby?'
         align: right
         background:
           image: